With your gift, we can stand ready to help our churches in their hour of need.

 A legacy from Joseph McCrindle enabled us to complete extensive repairs to the exceptional timber tower here.
 We could mend the walls and the windows.

 This transformed the church into one which was locked, to one which is open daily and is visited and loved by countless people.

 St Cadoc’s, Llangattock Vibon Avel is a rural church with medieval origins.
 Like most churches, it has enjoyed various iterations throughout the centuries.
 What survives today is a lavish 19th-century interior with jewel-like stained glass by three Victorian makers at their very best.
 Yet, all of this is under threat.
 The church closed for worship in 2019.
 It needs to be re-roofed, defective drainage is causing the interior to crack and crumble, the tapering Old Red Sandstone tower is eroding fast, and the stained glass is loose and precarious.
 However, with your support we can take St Cadoc’s into its next century.

-We invite you to download our Legacies brochure (coming soon) to learn more about how to remember the Friends of Friendless Churches in your will.
+Please download our Legacies brochure to learn more about how to remember the Friends of Friendless Churches in your Will.